Minimum Monotone Spanning Trees: Open Problems

 \section{Open Problems}

-We have presented an XP algorithm for solving $\MMST(S,k)$.
+We have presented an XP algorithm for solving the $\MMST(S,k)$ problem.
 It is natural to ask whether this problem is NP-hard if $k$ is part of the input (rather than a fixed constant).

-Another research direction is to study, for a given point set~$S$ and a set~\D of directions, the problem of computing a minimum \D-monotone spanning {\em graph} for~$S$.
-Note that such a graph can have much smaller total length than a solution to $\MMST(S,\D)$.
-Indeed, \cref{theorem:deg_star} shows that there is a point set~$S_k$ (\cref{fig:pointset}) and a set \D of $k$ directions such that the only solution to $\MMST(S_k, \D)$ is the $2k$-star, which has a total length of $2k$.
-A monotone spanning {\em graph} of~$S_k$ (see \cref{fig:mmsg}) has a total length of at most $2(\pi+1)$.
+Another research direction is to study, for a given point set~$S$ and a set~$\mathcal{D}$ of directions, the problem of computing a minimum $\mathcal{D}$-monotone spanning {\em graph} for~$S$.
+Note that such a graph can have smaller total length than a solution to the $\MMST(S,\mathcal{D})$ problem.
+Indeed, \cref{theorem:deg_star} shows that there is a point set~$S_k$ (\cref{fig:pointset}) and a set $\mathcal{D}$ of $k$ directions such that the only solution to $\MMST(S_k, \mathcal{D})$ is the $2k$-star, which has a total length of $2k$.
+A monotone spanning {\em graph} of~$S_k$ (see \cref{fig:mmsg}) consists of a regular polygon and two rays and has a total length of at most $2(\pi+1)$.